mongodb/specifications/source/crud/crud.rst

 Combining Limit and Batch Size for the Wire Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The OP_QUERY wire protocol only contains a numberToReturn value which driver's must calculate to get expected limit and batch size behavior.
+The OP_QUERY wire protocol only contains a numberToReturn value which drivers must calculate to get expected limit and batch size behavior.
 Subsequent calls to OP_GETMORE should use the user-specified batchSize or default to 0.
 Below is pseudo-code for calculating numberToReturn for OP_QUERY.

 .. code:: typescript

   function calculateFirstNumberToReturn(FindOptions options) {
     Int32 numberToReturn;
-    Int32 limit = options.Limit || 0;
+    Int32 limit = options.limit || 0;
-    Int32 batchSize = options.BatchSize || 0;
+    Int32 batchSize = options.batchSize || 0;

     if (limit < 0) {
       numberToReturn = limit;